 All King’s students are covered by the King’s Students’ Union (KSU) Health and Dental Care Plan.
 The Health Care Plan supplements, not replaces, the provincial health care plan which covers Canadian students.

 Students are required to pay the KSU Health and Dental plan fees by the fall term fee due date.
 Students who have existing supplementary coverage may opt out of the KSU Health and Dental Care Plan by providing proof of equivalent coverage by the Fall term fee due date.
 A credit entry will be made to ones student account that will be applied to future fees.

 11. International Student Fees

 International Health Plan Fee

 International students will be charged for an International Student Health Insurance Plan when they register.
 Fees can be found online at ukings.ca.
 As the plan is mandatory, it is automatically charged to one’s student account.
-Students who can provide proof of equivalent coverage in a recognized hospital/medical insurance plan may opt out of this plan prior to the Fall term tuition and fee due date.
+Students who can provide proof of equivalent coverage in a recognized hospital/medical insurance plan may opt out of this plan prior to the Fall term fee due date.
 More details on the international student health plan costs and opt out process can be found at www.studentvip.ca.

 International Tuition Fee